itava0/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array  and .forEach iterate over every item in the array.

 2. What is the difference between a function and a method?

+function is a building block, and methods are actions that can be performed on objects

 3. What is closure?

+closure is the combination of a function bundled together (enclosed).

 4. Describe the four rules of the 'this' keyword.

+'this' keyword  refers to the object it belongs to.

 5. Why do we need super() in an extended class?

+  super()calls the parent class.

 ## Project Set up